lobster-dao/overview/README.md

 **10b57e6da0 NFT** drop is a commemorative art event for the community in the form of NFTs.
 It’s a loot box where you can pull out one of the cool pieces: a shrimp, a langoustine, a lobster, and… something else?
 Nobody will know in advance, that’s also why it's fun.

 The collection contains **6751 pieces** and is fully done by [Klibansky](https://josephklibansky.com/), a famous contemporary artist.
-The distribution of the pieces is aimed at members who have contributed research to the chat, about **83%** of the total supply go to them initially.
+The distribution of the pieces is aimed at members who have contributed research to the chat, about **83%** of the total supply goes to them initially.
 A few of the pieces were also reserved for known NFT collectors and all the unclaimed go to governance.
 Over a thousand holders at first, thanks to over 3 years of the community forming together!

 *Are you still not a lobster?
-NGMI, pleb!
+NGMI!
 Read below to learn wtf this is.*

 ## 10b57e6da0 NFT Seafood Drop - Traits?